luca-arts/addattachment/docs/architecture/game_elements/advice.md

 We get different responses based on the contingency level given to the current player.

 ## contingency level
+Is it necessary to know this in the game structure?
-Necessary to know?
-If we hard-code the trials, we can hardcode all parameters as well?
+If we hard-code the trials, we can hardcode all parameters as well.

 #TBD

 ## visualising the responses